pranjal080598/Orphanage/README.md

 the donors.
 To use the project:
 1. Download/Clone the repository.
 2. Start the server(Tomcat and MySQL).
-3. Import the database (check for the entries)
+3. Import the database (check for the entries).
 4. Run index.php